Safety and Health

 Community Sanitation — Littering and Trash Cans

 Please do not litter in Little River Mews (that includes cigarette butts!), and if you see trash in the parking lot or strewn around your home, please pick it up and dispose of it properly.
-We’ve had numerous racoons and other animals in the neighborhood that like to tear into plastic trash bags for edible garbage, so please don’t put your trash out on the curb without using a secured trash can until the morning of a scheduled trash pick up.
+We’ve had numerous raccoons and other animals in the neighborhood that like to tear into plastic trash bags for edible garbage, so please don’t put your trash out on the curb without using a secured trash can until the morning of a scheduled trash pick up.
 Only trash cans with secure lids and recyclables may be left out the night before.
 After trash has been picked up, please promptly remove your trash cans and recycle bins and place them either in your back yard, on your back deck, or indoors where they cannot be seen by visitors.
 Do not store them on common ground and do not place them in front of your home unless you can fully conceal them behind bushes.
 Trash bins and other items left out on the curb or on common ground for more than 24 hours after trash pick up are subject to confiscation.

 If you have a dog, please be aware that Fairfax County law requires that all dogs be leashed when they are outside of your house or enclosure.
 Fairfax County also requires that all dogs be licensed.
-For more information, or to report unleashed pets, contact Fairfax County Animal Control at (703) 222-8234.
+For more information, or to report unleashed dogs, contact Fairfax County Animal Control at (703) 222-8234.
 Lastly, please remember to pick up after your dog.

-The island at the entrance, area near the Little River Mews sign, and traffic circle island are not dog parks.
+The island at the entrance, area near the Little River Mews sign, area behind 4501, and the traffic circle island are not dog parks.
 Please do not encourage your dogs to use those areas.
 Also - please keep your dogs out of your neighbors' yards and shrubs - nobody wants an unpleasant surprise when they are gardening and dog urine can damage yards.
 Clean up all dog waste promptly.

 If your dog eliminates on your property please clean it up immediately so foul smells do not interfere with your neighbors' enjoyment of their property.